Life Insurance Medical Exam: What You Need to Know

 Alternatives to Life Insurance Medical Exams

-• Accelerated underwriting: You answer health questions, and insurers review records such as prescriptions or past medical visits.
+- Accelerated underwriting: You answer health questions, and insurers review records such as prescriptions or past medical visits.
 No physical exam or lab work is required.

-• Simplified issue: A short health questionnaire replaces the exam.
+- Simplified issue: A short health questionnaire replaces the exam.
 Coverage amounts are usually smaller than traditional policies.

-• Guaranteed issue: Approval is automatic, with no health questions asked.
+- Guaranteed issue: Approval is automatic, with no health questions asked.
 Premiums are higher and coverage amounts are limited.
 Can be a good option for people with more serious medical conditions.

 These choices are helpful for people who want fast approval, have health concerns, or simply prefer to avoid the medical exam process.

-No Medical Exam Options at Ethos
+Ethos: No Medical Exam Life Insurance Options

 FAQs on Life Insurance Medical Exam